vanhoefm/wifi-injection/README.md

 	./test-injection.py wlan0

 If you have a second network card, that can be used to monitor the _actual_ transmission of frames.
-It's strongly recommend to test frame injection with a second network card.
+It's strongly recommended to test frame injection with a second network card.
 You can execute such a test as follows:

 	./test-injection.py wlan0 wlan1